-Office design trends in some regions and industries (especially in Australia and the tech industry) are moving in a new direction: Activity-Based Working (ABW) environments, which provide a combination of open office design spaces with other task-oriented spaces.
+Office design trends in some regions and industries (especially in Australia and the tech industry) are moving in a new direction: Activity-Based Working (ABW) environments, which provide a combination of open office design spaces with other task-oriented, private spaces.
 Especially when an ABW office design is combined with a non-assigned seating model (also known as “agile” or “flexible” working), many of the problems associated with open plan are eliminated.

 In an agile office setting, workers don’t have an assigned desk, but instead choose where they want to work each day.
 Not only do agile environments greatly reduce real estate costs by maximizing space utilization and reducing footprint, but employees get to choose the space that’s best suited to their work.

 That’s where the ABW plan is most beneficial.
 Someone who needs to make confidential phone calls can choose a private “phone booth.”
 A team brainstorming session can take place in a comfortable lounge that encourages creative thinking.
 Someone writing a legal brief can choose a small quiet space for thinking and concentration.